ssreelakshmi88/-mildew-detection-cherry-leaves_milestonePP5/README.md

 - General Information
    - Powdery mildew is a parasitic fungal disease caused by Podosphaera clandestina in cherry trees.
 Infected plants display white powdery spots on the leaves and stems.
 The lower leaves are the most affected.

-   - As the infection progresses, the spots get larger and denser and it may spread to other parts of plant.
+   - Powdery mildew is one of the plant diseases that can be identified easily.
+As the infection progresses, the spots get larger and denser and it may spread to other parts of plant.

    - The disease occurs mostly in high humid and moderate temperatures showing devastating effects on the life of the host plant reducing plant harvest.